- Smallpox is a contagious disease caused by the variola virus.

 The incubation period for smallpox is a little longer than that for many other viruses; symptoms develop about seven to 17 days after exposure.

-How is smallpox transmitted?
+How does smallpox spread?

 Most transmission of smallpox is directly from person to person.
 Large, infectious droplets of saliva are expelled during coughing or sneezing and then inadvertently inhaled by another person.
 This usually requires close face-to-face contact and is similar to the way that mumps, measles, and influenza are spread.
 On average, a single individual would infect approximately 60% of their household contacts.
 Infected objects, such as used silverware or heavily contaminated bedding, may carry sufficient numbers of organisms to infect another person if improperly handled, although this route of transmission is much less common.